Executive Summary

 Each integration removes context-switching and manual uploads, saving valuable hours per project.

-AI adds a strategic layer to workflow speed optimisation:
+AI adds a strategic layer to workflow speed optimization:

 - Predicts bottlenecks based on current task loads.